scummvm/scummvm/doc/docportal/advanced_topics/understand_audio.rst

 If **Preferred device** or **Music device** is set to **<default>** and ScummVM chooses either an MT-32 or General MIDI device automatically, the settings on the MT-32 or MIDI tabs also apply, and the devices selected on these tabs are the ones that will be used.
 If **Preferred device** or **Music device** is set to either an MT-32 device or a GM device, ScummVM will use that device and ignore the devices chosen on the MT-32 and MIDI tabs.

-Many of the settings are highly dependent on the soundtrack(s) of the game you are playing; some offer only MIDI, while others have MP3 soundtracks, and so on.
+Not all settings are applicable to all games.
+For example, changing the General MIDI settings will not have any effect on a game that only has CD audio.

 The evolution of PC audio